Cecil Castellucci: Shade, the Changing Girl

-In October 2016, DC debuted a new imprint: Young Animal.
-One of the initial titles was Shade, The Changing Girl, written by Castellucci, in which Shade is a female high school student.
+In October 2016, DC's new imprint Young Animal debuted.
+One of its initial titles was Shade, The Changing Girl, written by Castellucci, in which the previously-established character Shade is a female high school student.
 The creative team behind this new version also includes artist Marley Zarcone.
-After 12 issues and the Milk Wars tie-in Shade The Changing Girl/Wonder Woman Special (written with Mirka Andolfo), the series was relaunched as the six-issue Shade, the Changing Woman.
+After 12 issues and the "Milk Wars" tie-in Shade The Changing Girl/Wonder Woman Special (written with Mirka Andolfo), the series was relaunched as the six-issue Shade, the Changing Woman.

+Other comics work

+The graphic novel Soupy Leaves Home, about a train-hopping runaway in 1932, was published by Dark Horse Comics in April 2017.
+Between 2019 and 2020, she has written graphic novel adaptations of Disney animated films including Snow White and the Seven Dwarfs, The Little Mermaid, and Frozen.